Skip to content

 • security-rest → HTTP status: 200/handler, 401, or 403.

-In addition, two sealed decision hierarchies cover the production-hardening SPIs:
+In addition, several sealed decision hierarchies cover the production-hardening SPIs:

 • LoginAttemptDecision = Allowed | LockedOut(Duration, int) — see Brute-Force Protection